 - Who will change the nappy/wet/soiled clothing?

-Trained early years practitioners including teachers, early years educators, assistant early years educators and special educational needs support workers. - Where will changing will take place?
+Trained early years practitioners including teachers, early years educators, assistant early years educators and special educational needs support workers and apprentice EYFS teaching assistant. - Where will changing will take place?
 In the EYFS bathroom using the adapted changing area.
 Changing tables are available for nappy changing when appropriate.
 The nappy changes or changes in clothing will be communicated to other team members. - What resources will be used?
-A changing table, aprons, gloves, antibacterial cleaner/wipes, nappy sacks, nappies, haby wines cram (when specified by parent/quartians only prescribed crams will be baby wipes, cream (when specified by parent/guardian- only prescribed creams will be applied - see medical policy).

-- How will nappies be disposed of?
+A changing table, aprons, gloves, antibacterial cleaner/wipes, nappy sacks, nappies, baby wipes, cream (when specified by parent/guardian). - How will nappies be disposed of?
 Soiled or wet nappies should be placed in a nappy sack, then into the hygienic disposal nappy bin.
-The nappy bin will be emptied on a daily basis. - What infection control measures are in place?

-Staff will wear disposable gloves and cleanable/disposable aprons while dealing with wet or soiled nappies/clothing.
+The nappy bin will be emptied on a twice daily basis. - What infection control measures are in place? - Staff will wear disposable gloves and cleanable/disposable aprons while dealing with wet or soiled nappies/clothing.
 Changing area will be cleaned and sanitised after every use.
 Gloves and aprons should be disposed of hygienically.
 Hot water and liquid soap is available to wash hands as soon as the task is completed.
-Paper towels are available for drying hands and hand sanitising gel is available.

-- What will the staff member do if the child is unduly distressed by the experience?
+Paper towels are available for drying hands and hand sanitising gel is available. - What will the staff member do if the child is unduly distressed by the experience?
 Staff will not ever force a child to change, calling in a parent/carer if necessary.
 Where a child is receptive towards being changed they will be comforted and reassured while the staff member talks through what they are doing.
 The change will be completed swiftly to ensure any distress is not prolonged. - What will the staff member do if he/she notices marks or injuries on the child?
 Follow the school child protection and safeguarding policy and report it to the NOMINATED DESIGNATED PERSON(S) or DEPUTY DESIGNATED PERSON(S) in their absence.
 Staff should record what they have observed on an incident report form and ensure that it is shared with either a Designated or Deputy Designated Person according to who is available at the time.

-"Growing together at the heart of God's community
+"Growing together at the heart of God's community"